The quantum world – at the scale of

 all based on the almost-mystical phenomena of quantum mechanics.
 The most

-If an electron were on skis, it would absolutely normal for it to have its skis passing on different sides of a tree.
+If an electron were on skis, it would be absolutely normal for it to have its skis passing on different sides of a tree.
 In the world of quantum mechanics, it is fully possible for particles to be in many different places at once.
 Or to simultaneously have different energy, polarization, or any other state.
 A famous example is Schrödinger’s cat which is both dead and alive (in a thought-experiment, that is).
 These ambiguous states are called superpositions, and enables, for example, the amazing parallel computing power of quantum computers.

 A superposition can extend between several particles, they are then said to be entangled.
 A manipulation of one particle affects its entangled partner immediately – even if they are vastly far apart, and without any noticeable transfer of information.